A zirconia screw-retained bridge is a popular choice for clinicians who wish to provide patients with the most ideal esthetics. In this article we...

-Clinicians who wish to provide patients with excellent dental restorations often choose zirconia crowns.
-These crowns are chosen over conventional PFMs (Porcelain Fused to Metal) or full-gold crowns due to their superior strength, durability, and excellent aesthetics.
+Clinicians who wish to provide patients with aesthetic dental restorations often choose zirconia crowns.
+These crowns are selected over conventional PFMs (Porcelain Fused-to-Metal) or full gold crowns due to their superior strength, durability, and excellent aesthetics.

 Solid or Layered Zirconia?

-Advantages of Choosing Zirconia Crowns
+Advantages of choosing Zirconia Crowns

 - Zirconia is suitable for patients with metal allergies or who would prefer to have metal-free restorations.

-Are There Any Disadvantages of Having a Zirconia Crown?
+Are there any disadvantages of having a Zirconia Crown?

 The disadvantages of zirconia crowns are minimal.
-The toughness of the material has raised some concerns about friction against the tooth root and wearing down opposing teeth.
-Frequent checks, however, help to reduce any possible risks to opposing teeth.
-Initially, only bone-white substructures could be produced for zirconia crowns, which could sometimes create problems in achieving an aesthetically-perfect appearance.
-Now, however, the newer generation of materials are pre-shaded and can be fabricated to provide highly aesthetic and naturally-perfect restorations with minimal tooth reduction, meeting or even exceeding patient demands for high-quality work!
+The material's toughness has raised some concerns about friction against the tooth root and wearing down opposing teeth.
+However, frequent check-ups help reduce the possibility of damaging opposing teeth.
+Initially, only bone-white substructures could be produced for zirconia crowns, sometimes creating problems in achieving an aesthetically-perfect appearance.

+However, the newer materials are pre-shaded and can be fabricated to provide highly aesthetic and natural-looking restorations with minimal tooth reduction, thus meeting or even exceeding patient demands for high-quality work!
 The need for zirconia far exceeds the demand for PFMs, and these older-style restorations are becoming a thing of the past.

 Please be reminded that our experienced technical team is here to assist you should you wish to discuss a case in more detail.